 Varieties – Alphabetical

-- Trebbiano Abruzzese: The highest-quality Trebbiano (not counting the ones that are actually Verdicchio).
+- Trebbiano Abruzzese: The highest-quality Trebbiano (apart from the ones that are actually Verdicchio).
 High acidity.
 Aromas & flavors: White flowers, peach, citrus.

-- Trebbiano Toscano: The most-planted Trebbiano.
-Same as Ugni Blanc, the grape of Cognac.
+- Trebbiano Toscano: The most planted type of Trebbiano.
+Same as Ugni Blanc, the grape of Cognac in France.
 High in acidity.
 Aromas & flavors: Generally neutral; can be delicately herbal and lemony.